Frequently Asked Questions

 How will I know which classes to take after transferring?

-As an incoming transfer student, you will be advised at New Student Registration by a faculty member representing your major.
-You and your advisor will have a copy of your Summary of Transfer Credits.
-This will determine which requirements you have fulfilled and help you plan an academic program for completing the remaining requirements for graduation.
+As an incoming transfer student, you will be advised at Preparing for APU by a faculty member representing your major.
+You will receive a Summary of Transfer Credits, which will determine which requirements you have fulfilled and help you plan an academic program for completing the remaining requirements for graduation.

 How do I know if the courses I’m transferring meet APU’s requirements?